hzk0070/comp-1200/docs/modules/m0/zybook.md

 ## Accessing Your zyBook

+Do **not** go directly to the zyBook website and create a new account.
+Instead, your zyBook account will be automatically created when you access and subscribe to the zyBook by clicking on a link to the zyBook provided in this course in Canvas.

 You should have received an email on Sunday, August 16 from `noreply@auburn.edu` regarding purchasing access to the zyBook through the All Access program.
 You will need the access code provided in that email to access the course zyBook for the first time.

-The next section in this module is a link to the Table of Contents of the course zyBook.
-When you visit this page in Canvas, your name and email address will be passed to zyBooks establishing a link between your "copy" of the zyBook and your Canvas account.
+The next section in this module is a direct link to the Table of Contents of the course zyBook.
+When you visit that page in Canvas, your name and email address will be passed to zyBooks establishing a link between your "copy" of the zyBook and your Canvas account.
 This will allow points you earn in the zyBook to be recorded in the Canvas gradebook.
-The first time you visit this page, zyBooks will present a screen through which you subscribe to the course zyBook using the access code provided in the email referenced above.
+The first time you visit that page, zyBooks will present a screen through which you subscribe to the course zyBook using the access code provided in the email referenced above.
 Once you enter this access code, the cost of the zyBook will be posted to your AU eBill and you will be able to access the course zyBook for the period indicated on the subscription screen.